neondatabase/website/content/docs/guides/aws-lambda.md

 ## Conclusion

-In this guide, you have learned how to set up a PostgreSQL database using Neon and connect to it from an AWS Lambda function using Node.js as the runtime.
-We have also seen how to use the Serverless Framework to create and deploy the Lambda function, and how to use the pg library to perform a basic read operations on the database.
+In this guide, you have learned how to set up a PostgreSQL database using Neon and connect to it from an AWS Lambda function using Node.js as the runtime environment.
+You have also learned how to use Serverless Framework to create and deploy the Lambda function, and how to use the `pg` library to perform a basic read operations on the database.